phiidz/Fictioneer-vi_VN-zh_TW/FILTERS.md

 ---

 ### `apply_filters( 'fictioneer_filter_allowed_chapter_permalinks', $statuses )`
-Filters the array of chapter statuses that control whether the chapter permalink is rendered in the `fictioneer_prepare_chapter_groups()` function.
+Filters the array of chapter statuses that control whether the chapter permalink is rendered in the `\Fictioneer\Story::prepare_chapter_groups()` function.
 By default, the statuses only include `['publish']`.

 **Note:** Used by `fictioneer_story_chapters()`.
 If you enable the `FICTIONEER_LIST_SCHEDULED_CHAPTERS` constant, the filter will be used to treat scheduled chapters as published.